ShaunGruuw/melvor-thuum/README.md

 ## Herblore

-The Generous Gratuity Potion can be brewed using the Herblore skill.
+The Dragon Shout Potion can be brewed using the Herblore skill.

 ![Potion](images/potion.png)